jhaskinsjr/nebula/Documentation/Software_Architecture.md

 # Software Architecture

-Nebula is a proof-of-concept project intended to gauge the efficacy of modern microservices software architecture as applied to cycle-accurate microprocessor simulation.
-Accordingly, flexibility was prioritized above performance.
-For a more detailed discussion of Nebula's performance, see: [Simulation Speed](./Simulation_Speed.md).
+Nebula is a project intended to gauge the efficacy of modern microservices software architecture as applied to cycle-accurate microprocessor simulation.

 ## Philosophy: Simplicity And Flexibility Through Independence